francisconunescastro/affiliates-jekyll-theme/_posts/2023-02-22-pitfalls-of-paid-playlists.md

 ## Paying for playlist placements is a waste of money, violates Spotify's Terms of Use, and will hurt your music (and wallet)

-In the modern era of music streaming, artists and musicians are constantly seeking new strategies to gain visibility and increase their fan base.
-One method that has gained popularity in recent years is the use of paid playlists on platforms like Spotify.
+In today's music streaming landscape, artists and musicians are continually exploring innovative strategies to expand their reach and connect with a broader fan base.
+One such strategy that has gained popularity recently is the utilization of paid playlists on platforms like Spotify.

 First of all, we should look at Spotify's own terms of service.
 In the [Article 7 of their User Guidelines](https://www.spotify.com/uk/legal/user-guidelines/)

 > selling a user account or playlist, or otherwise accepting or offering to accept any compensation, financial or otherwise, to influence the name of an account or playlist or the content included on an account or playlist (...)

-Though the reality is that that rule is unfortunately rarely enforced, and pay-to-pay playlist curators and the users who pay them are hardly ever banned from the platform.
+While this rule exists, it's often not strictly enforced, and playlist curators who engage in pay-to-play schemes and the users who patronize them seldom face bans from the platform.

-So, if you’re still thinking about paying for those placements, here are some reasons for you to reconsider:
+Despite this, if you're contemplating paying for playlist placements, it's vital to consider the following compelling reasons to rethink your strategy:

 ### Algorithmic Penalties
 Streaming platforms like Spotify employ complex algorithms to evaluate the popularity and relevance of artists and songs.
 While the specific details of these algorithms are closely guarded secrets, it is widely believed that artificially inflated streaming numbers can trigger algorithmic penalties.
 Such penalties can result in reduced visibility and recommendation opportunities, ultimately hindering your organic growth potential on the platform.